1. Home

 1. Go to Settings

-3. Date & Time
+3. After that, select Date & Time.

 4. It should be set to Set Automatically.
-This can also help with troubleshooting FaceTime sign in issues
+This can also help with troubleshooting FaceTime sign in issues.

 iPhone date and time screen